-- Use the battery until the charge is completely depleted. - Recharge the battery completely before using it.
-You can see whether the battery is fully charged from the battery status icon in the Windows notification area. - Always use power-saving modes, such as sleep mode, and hibernation mode.
+- Use the battery until the charge is completely depleted; that is, use the battery until the battery status indicator starts blinking orange. - Recharge the battery completely before using it.
+The battery is fully charged if the battery indicator shows green when the ac power adapter is plugged in. - Always use power management features such as power-saving modes.